-My thanks colleagues and research students and to the dedicated staff of the firms we worked with: CSIR, Eskom and NGO's: bridges.org, Transcape, DCCT.
-My appreciation extends especially to the people in the communities who were our co-workers on this project.
-Various aspects of this work were funded by the IDRC (Canada), SANPAD (Netherlands), NRF via its THRIP and Focus Area programmes, Cisco, Siemens and Telkom.
+Our thanks to the dedicated staff of the various organisations that we worked with: South Africans (CSIR, Eskom) and NGO's (bridges.org, Transcape, DCCT).
+Our appreciation extends especially to the people in all the communities who were our co-workers on this project and our research students.
+Various aspects of this work were funded by the IDRC (Canada), SANPAD (Netherlands), NRF (South African National Research Foundation) via its THRIP and Focus Area programmes, Cisco South Africa, Siemens South Africa and Telkom.